All Episodes

 We're only talking about two years ago, 6.3 million of them.

-Thirty-three percent have jobs in service industries, and substantial shares of them can be found in construction and extractive occupations.
+While 3% of unauthorized workers are employed in agriculture, 33% have jobs in service industries, and substantial shares of them can be found in construction and extractive occupations.

 What is an extractive occupation?

-Like they remove gallbladders, uh who knows, whatever.
+Like they remove gallbladders?

-That just you have to ask how do they know?
+That just, you have to ask, how do they know?

-Okay, so there we have estimated to all this has to be estimated then.
+All this has to be estimated then.

 I mean, what did Pew do?